Griznt/vcf-to-csv-nodejs/README.md

 - `["N:1", "N:2"...
 "SOME_NOT_EXISTED_FIELD"]` - the array of SLAVE fields names in SOURCE vcf file, that will be concatinated with MAIN field.
 If some notExistedFieldName will be represented - it will be ignored.
 - `replaceSource` - If true, the SLAVE fields names will be removed, If false SLAVE fields will be shown as separately fields and as concatenated string in the MAIN field
 - `newField` - select true if this field does not existed in the list of source fields names in the vcf file.
 If false or not specified - this value is already existed in the fields list.
+- `mergeWith` - You can specify how you want to concatenate the strings from fields.

   If you have add the newField don't forget to add them in the headlines-mapping.json.
   For example: